freenas/freenas-docs/README.md

 make singlehtml
 ```

-To build a local PDF, run this command TWICE and ignore its error messages:
+To build a local PDF, run this command:

 ```
-yes '' | gmake latexpdf
-yes '' | gmake latexpdf
+make pdf
 ```

 To build a local EPUB, run this command: